openkfw/Oscar/doc/development/development.md

 ## Database

+Database used in local development is determined by running either `start.sh` script for running environment with MongoDB or `start_postgis.sh` for running with Postgis.

 ### MongoDB

 For local development we are using [MongoDB](https://www.mongodb.com/).
 MongoDB is a general purpose distributed database that stores data in [JSON-like documents](https://docs.mongodb.com/manual/reference/bson-types/).
 Group of documents is called collection.
 MongoDb is running on localhost on port 27017.
 It is created and started as a Docker container when you use ./start.sh script to run the application.
 When you stop this script, database will be removed and all data deleted.
 For MongoDB administration we are using Mongo Express.